CSIRT-SK/viruschecker/README.md

 * On the VM, open a terminal in the folder with the driver executable.

-* Type `java -jar [NAME-OF-PROGRAM] [ANTIVIRUSES]` and press enter.
+* Type `java -jar driver-[VERSION]-all.jar [ANTIVIRUSES]` and press enter.
-    * `[NAME-OF-PROGRAM]` is the name of the driver JAR file.
     * `[ANTIVIRUSES]` must be one or more of the following:
     `AVAST, COMODO, ESET, KASPERSKY, MICROSOFT, VIRUS_TOTAL`.
-    * Optionally you may use `-a` option to auto-detect all installed AVs that have their command line scanners in the *Path* variable.
+    * Instead of `[ANTIVIRUSES]` you may use the `-a` option to auto-detect all installed AVs that have their command line scanners in the *Path* variable.
      This includes VirusTotal if there is an API key specified in `viruschecker-driver.properties`.

 * Examples:
+    * `java -jar driver-1.0.0-all.jar -a` if you want load all AVs in *Path* and enable VirusTotal if there is an API key specified in `viruschecker-driver.properties`.
-    * `java -jar driver-1.0.0-all.jar KASPERSKY` if you only have Kaspersky Antivirus installed on the VM.
+    * `java -jar driver-1.0.0-all.jar KASPERSKY` if you only want the Kaspersky Antivirus installed on the VM.
     * `java -jar driver-1.0.0-all.jar ESET KASPESRY VIRUS_TOTAL` if you have both Eset and Kaspersky installed on the VM and also want to use the VirusTotal service.
-    * `java -jar driver-1.0.0-all.jar -a` if you want load all AVs in *Path* and/or enable VirusTotal if there is an API key specified in `viruschecker-driver.properties`.

 If Windows firewall popup window asks for permission, then allow it at least for private networks.

 To verify the successful launch of the driver program, open a web browser on the VM and visit